Hamad Hospital station

-Hamad Hospital station is a station on the Doha Metro's Green Line in Qatar.
-It is found on Al Rayyan Road in the Al Sadd district of Doha, opposite of Hamad Hospital in Hamad Medical City.
-It serves both aforementioned districts.
+Hamad Hospital station is an underground station on the Doha Metro's Green Line in Qatar.
+It is located on Al Rayyan Road in the Al Sadd district of Doha, opposite Hamad Hospital in Hamad Medical City.
+It serves both the aforementioned districts.

 The station currently has one metrolink.
 Facilities on the premises include restrooms and a prayer room.

 History

 The station was opened to the public on 10 December 2019 along with the other stations of the Green Line (also known as the Education Line).

-Station Layout
+Station layout

 Metrolinks

 Hamad Hospital station has one metrolink, which is the Doha Metro's free feeder bus network, servicing the station: